It still amazes me to see what others throw away. Such as these little beauties!

 I drilled holes in to the seats so I can secure them to the base after they are covered in the pretty fabric.

-I love these repurposed wood chairs!
+I love these repurposed wood chairs .
+Also, take a look at these kitchen chairs that were turned into outdoor plant holders.!
 Someone else did too, because they sold within 2 days of being in the shop.

 Join the DD Community!